Hokome/rise-artifact/docs/Ideas.md

 - Slow aura (slows enemies in range)
 - Slow cannon (fires projectiles that slow enemies down)
 - Power plant (generates energy over time)
+- Power duplicator (stores power, doubles it at the end of the round and gives it when broken)
+- Library (pay power to draw a card)

 ## Status effect ideas